wangyishen/personalwebsite/content/project/2018_load_modeling/index.md

 date = 2018-12-28T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."
+summary = "Sponsored by SGCC Science and Technology Program"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`